Priyanshu-Gupta01/Power-Bi-Dahsboards/README.md

 8.Content Recommendations: Get personalized content recommendations based on your viewing preferences and trends within the dataset.

 With this Netflix Media Insights Dashboard, you can gain a deeper understanding of Netflix's vast content ecosystem, enabling data-driven decisions for content creators, marketers, and anyone interested in the world of streaming entertainment.
-Similar study has been conducted for other ott platforms-
+Similar study has been conducted for other platforms-

 2. Prime